National Award-Winning Landscape Architect Lives and Breathes History with His Map Creations.

-The Mr. Local History Project introduces you to a dear friend and history connoisseur that has taken cartography to a whole new level overlaying history on top of mapmaking producing beautiful poster sized objects disguised as art.
+The Mr. Local History Project introduces you to a dear friend and history connoisseur who has taken cartography to a whole new level, overlaying history on top of mapmaking producing beautiful poster-sized objects disguised as art.
 Meet John Charles Smith and his maps of the Somerset Hills.
 The Somerset Hills is a northern section of Somerset County, New Jersey.
-Known by friends and locals as the the John Smith maps, the maps are poster sized lithographs showcasing streets, buildings, owners, and historic events.
+Known by friends and locals as the John Smith maps, the maps are poster-sized lithographs showcasing streets, buildings, owners, and historic events.
 A true piece of collectible art, John has been creating these historic masterpieces for over 30 years.

 John’s passion for history started way before he created his first map.
-You see, the Smith family holds weight around Peapack and the Somerset Hills area.
-Born and raised in the famed Smith family of Peapack and Gladstone, you can look back at many of the local history books and see images and stories about John’s family.
+The Smith family holds weight around Peapack and the Somerset Hills area.
+Born and raised in the famed Smith family of Peapack and Gladstone, you can look at many local history books and see images and stories about John’s family.
 The Smith family is tied deeply to the history of the area.
-Also, They’re related to the Tiger family as well, so the Smith’s bring history to the table naturally as they have been part of our collective local fabric for over 250 years.
+Also, they’re related to the Tiger family, so the Smiths naturally bring history to the table, as they have been part of our collective local fabric for over 250 years.

 Smith Family History

 History comes naturally to John Smith.
-As you can see with the images below, the Smith family has been an institution in the area for over two centuries.
+As you can see from the images below, the Smith family has been an institution in the area for over two centuries.
 John is also a graduate of Bernards High School, Cornell University, and the US Navy Candidate School in Newport, Rhode Island.
-He was married on February 22, 1969 to Linda Mudge of Bedminster at the Basking Ridge Presbyterian Church where I catch him attending services today as well as serving on many history boards for non-profits in the area.
+He was married on February 22, 1969, to Linda Mudge of Bedminster at the Basking Ridge Presbyterian Church, where I catch him attending services today.
+He also serves on many history boards for non-profits in the area.

-Before the map projects, John was giving local barn tours and presenting local history with his Peapack/Gladstone posters showcasing local historic structures in the area surrounded by an old map (see below).
-He has since extended his map work to showcase the surrounding areas of Bedminster Township, Peapack-Gladstone, Bernards Township as well as more detailed maps of the hamlets of Liberty Corner, Basking Ridge and Pluckemin.
+Before the map projects, John was giving local barn tours and presenting local history with his Peapack/Gladstone posters, which showcased local historic structures in the area surrounded by an old map (see below).
+He has since extended his map work to showcase the surrounding areas of Bedminster Township, Peapack-Gladstone, and Bernards Township, as well as more detailed maps of the hamlets of Liberty Corner, Basking Ridge, and Pluckemin.

 John is also a devoted volunteer and fan of local history.
-John has served on just about every local history board including leading or serving on the Peapack Gladstone Historic Preservation Board, Jacobus Vanderveer House Board, Basking Ridge Presbyterian Church, and the Historical Society of Somerset Hills are just a few historic organizations that I’ve served with, or supported John over the years.
-So there’s no mistaking that John gives back to the history community and just another reason why his map art deserves our support.
+John has served on just about every local history board, including leading or serving on the Peapack Gladstone Historic Preservation Board, Jacobus Vanderveer House Board, Basking Ridge Presbyterian Church, and the Historical Society of Somerset Hills are just a few historical organizations that I’ve served with or supported John over the years.
+So, there’s no mistaking that John gives back to the history community, another reason his map art deserves our support.

 History Treasures in Every Map

-To understand the work John and his team has put into these works of art is the sheer amount of research they’ve done reconstructing property lines and structure locations for the historic period.
-Each map reconstructs property boundaries and includes ALL the previous landowners, years they owned the property, along with all the structures that were on the property at that time.
-He has also added historic facts from the past around the edges of the map including renderings of those structures importance.
+To understand the work John and his team have put into these works of art is the sheer amount of research they’ve done reconstructing property lines and structure locations for the historic period.
+Each map reconstructs property boundaries and includes ALL the previous landowners, the years they owned the property, and all the structures on the property at that time.
+He has also added historical facts from the past around the edges of the map, including renderings of those structures’ importance.
 Again, we’re talking about a piece of art here!
-Historic churches and buildings, shops and homes in Bernards are shown in drawings by artist Peter Pluchino.
-The placement of houses and outbuildings, roads, streams and railroads are also illustrated.
+Historic churches, buildings, shops, and homes in Bernards are shown in drawings by artist Peter Pluchino.
+The placement of houses, outbuildings, roads, streams, and railroads is also illustrated.

-In 2010, John Smith was recognized with a Historic Preservation Award for Education by the Somerset County Cultural & Heritage Commission for his Map of the Somerset Hills highlighting the 1893-1939 period.
+In 2010, the Somerset County Cultural & Heritage Commission recognized John Smith with a Historic Preservation Award for Education for his Map of the Somerset Hills, which highlighted the period from 1893 to 1939.

 It had to be an incredibly painstaking process to have to search deeds backwards in order to reconstruct all those property boundaries back to the map’s period.
 Whenever I do research, the first place I like to go to are John’s maps.
 I can tell you, I’ve been down to the county deed office in Somerville and reconstructing an old property is not a fun project.
 John and his associates have done a great job preserving history.”